jaraco/cssutils/README.txt

 Thanks
 ======
-Thanks to Walter Doerwald for patches, help and discussion.
+Thanks to Jason R. Coombs, Simon Sapin and Walter Doerwald for patches, help and discussion.
 Thanks to Kevin D. Smith for the value validating module.
-Thanks also to Jason R. Coombs, Cory Dodt, Tim Gerla, James Dobson and Amit Moscovich for helpful suggestions and code patches.
+Thanks also to Cory Dodt, Tim Gerla, James Dobson and Amit Moscovich for helpful suggestions and code patches.